 - Pain that makes it hard to sleep

 - Shoulder weakness, especially when lifting the arm

 - Popping or clicking sounds when the shoulder is moved

 - Problems fully moving the shoulder

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 An exam will be done.
 The shoulder will be checked.

-Images may need to be taken of the shoulder.
-This can be done with:
+Images of the shoulder may be done with:

 The problem is treated based on the level of injury.
 Options are:

 - Rest to help the shoulder heal.
 An arm sling to keep the shoulder in place as it heals for severe pain.

 - Ice to ease pain and swelling.